 Angela Taylor, LPC

-Kelli Barnes is a Licensed Clinical Professional Counselor and the Clinic Program Manager for the Mountain Home office.
-She has been in the mental health field since 2004.
-She graduated with her Master’s degree in 2007 and became independently licensed in 2011.
-She has experience working in a variety of settings including regional mental health centers, state mental health, inpatient, private practice, and traditional outpatient settings.
-Her primary modalities are Cognitive Behavioral Therapy and Cognitive Processing Therapy (for PTSD) but has also received training in directive and non-directive play therapy for children.
-She uses other therapeutic approaches to address the needs of each individual or family.
-Kelli specializes in helping active duty and retired military members and their dependents, children with mild to moderate behavioral issues (depression, anxiety, adjustment issues), as well as adults and teens.
-She has experience working with people who have depression, anxiety, life changes, grief, trauma, and relationship issues.
-Kelli also has experience with ADD/ADHD symptoms.
+I have been in the mental health field since 2004.
+I graduated with my Master’s degree in 2007 and became independently licensed in 2011.
+I have experience working in a variety of settings including regional mental health centers, state mental health, inpatient, private practice, and traditional outpatient settings.
+My primary modalities are Cognitive Behavioral Therapy and Cognitive Processing Therapy (for PTSD) but have also received training in directive and non-directive play therapy for children.
+I do use other therapeutic approaches to address the needs of each individual or family.
+I prefer to focus on affective disorders, anxiety, and trauma.

 Kristi Dunker - Administrative Supervisor